-Menopause hot flashes
+Menopause and menopause hot flashes

 HOT flashes DEFINITION